cml87/UsingDeclarativeJenkinsPipelines/READEM.md

         stage ('Hello') {
             steps {
               echo "This was the release $RELEASE"
-              echo "The target environment is: " + "$TARGET_ENVIRONMENT"
+              // echo "The target environment is: " + "$TARGET_ENVIRONMENT" // Error.
+Variable TARGET_ENVIRONMENT will not be visible here
             }
         }
     }